UKPLab/conll2021-metaphoric-paraphrase-generation/README.md

 https://www.tu-darmstadt.de/

-<b>Apologies for the delay!
-This repository is still under construction: we will be fully operational on Nov 12, 2021</b>

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.